Table of Contents

 All the stuff you will learn along the way are other skills that come with running a company, such as an advertisement, creating a successful website, and studying patterns.
 Because the great thing about high-ticket drop shipping merchandise is that you still have a significant profit margin for each sale, even though the marketing campaign only succeeds 20 per cent of the time.

-In other words, even though you are fucking up most of the time, making a couple of sales means that when you are practicing, you will still make a profit.
 You’ll learn how to locate right vendors, build a website, and along the way, pick some high-ticket niche products.